CarstenIsert/LatinLearner/README.md

 * First build an Embedding of the Latin Language with word2vec and visualize it
 * Concept for further processing as we don't have explicit questions / answers or translations which can be easily build into a cost function.
 * Planning to use a seq2seq model.
-* Want to use Keras for this
+* Want to use Keras for this to get some experience with Keras with Tensorflow backend
+* A text generation model can be used to generate text, maybe conditioned on some input text

 ## Chatbot